HydrogeomorphologyTools/Sediment-Connectivity-and-Surface-Roughness-python-scripts/README.md

 And the function runs with such input/output settings by calling internally: rw_cavalli(dtm_r_txt, f_s_txt, ri_out_txt, w_out_txt)<br/>

 You can use this piece of code for single or batch processing and/or in combination within a programming workflow. <br/>

+***
+# FUNDING
+This software has been developed and funded in the framework of the INTERREG V-A Italiy-Austria 2014-2020 ITAT3032 SedInOut Project
+***